Urinary Tract Infection (UTI) Treatment Market Size, Share, and Growth Forecast for 2025 - 2032

 Rising Cases of Complicated UTIs Bolster Demand for Novel Therapeutics Amid Antibiotic Resistance

-Uncomplicated urinary tract infections will likely account for 68.4% of the market share in 2025, owing to their ease of diagnosis and treatment with short-course medicines.
-However, complicated UTIs, which account for 31.6% share, are on the rise due to surging cases connected to diabetes, renal illness, and compromised immune systems.
-Complex UTIs now require more sophisticated treatments due to the rising incidence of bacteria resistant to antibiotics.
-For instance,
+Uncomplicated urinary tract infections will account for 68.4% of the market in 2025, owing to their ease of diagnosis and treatment with short-course medicines.
+However, Complicated UTIs, which account for 31.6%, are on the rise due to an increase in cases connected to diabetes, renal illness, and compromised immune systems.

 • In October 2023, GSK launched a new oral antibiotic for uncomplicated UTIs, reducing treatment time by 30%.